-Organizing a meetup kind of event can help you build a recognizable brand which people can trust on as Deepak from the DigitalDeepak.com did.
+Organizing a meetup kind of event can help you build a recognizable brand that people can trust on as Deepak from DigitalDeepak.com did.

-Interviews are another kinds of collaborative content which can help you gain more visitors, increase your blog’s authority and diversify your content.
+Interviews are another kinds of collaborative content that can help you gain more visitors, increase your blog’s authority and diversify your content.

 People love to read interviews with some personal and professional types of questions.